Formed: London, England, UK

 The skinheads were an immediate problem that alienated the band's core punk audience, and accentuated the schism between the more intellectual, arty end of punk and the "kids on the street" end.
 The band's lack of sartorial elegance had them earmarked as a band for the people, the real working class, not the middle class types who went in for the Seditionaries/Sex look, but people who couldn't actually afford to shop at those kinds of places.

-Jimmy Pursey, Sniffin' Glue, Sept/Oct 1977: D'you what a "real punk" is?
+Jimmy Pursey, Sniffin' Glue, Sept/Oct 1977: D'you know what a "real punk" is?
 A real punk today is the bloke with a belt joining the legs of his trousers together, or a girl in fishnet stockings.
 And they're the first people to shout wanker at my band.
 Cos they're in their little smug groups of fashion and they look just like the Sunday Times has told them to look.
 They'll tell ya bands are selling out to business too.
 Fuckin' snobs.
 What was it last year?
 Bryan Ferry, Glenn Miller?

 And then went and ruined the effect with this nugget: